matthewmueller/date/Readme.md

 # date

 Date is an english language date parser for node.js and the browser.
+For examples and a demo, see:

 ## Installation